The EndUp: Helmut Hanken era (19891996)

 Al Hanken died in 1989, leaving the club to his brother, Helmut Hanken.
 During this era, events such as Club Uranus (1989–1992) created by DJs Lewis Walden and Michael Blue featured a community of artists performing as art dancers and drag queens, celebrating creative energies through go-go dancing.
-The show featured co-host Jerome Caja and a cast of drag performance artists such as Trauma Flintstone, Diet Popstitute, Steven Maxxine, Tony Vaguely, Kitty Litter, Pussy Tourette and Elvis Herselvis.
+The show featured co-host Jerome Caja and a cast of drag performance artists such as Trauma Flintstone, Diet Popstitute, Steven Maxxine, Tina-go-go, Tony Vaguely, Kitty Litter, Pussy Tourette and Elvis Herselvis.
 Running concurrent to this was Klub Dekadence (1991–1993) on Friday nights with DJ Bugie.

 Helmut Hanken died four years after inheriting the club from his brother.
 The last will and testament of Helmut Hanken named the EndUp's operational manager, Douglas Carl Whitmore, as executor of his estate.
 From the position of executorial trustee, Whitmore was able to influence operations at the club more directly and with less oversight than would normally be the case with managers.
 During this period of time the EndUp experienced numerous internal difficulties involving financial and employee turmoil, with the club eventually filing for Chapter 11 bankruptcy protection in 1995 and its employees seeking to unionize themselves in response to what they perceived were threats to their job security.
 Those who attempted to join together in a union were dismissed from working, and many of these employees then began picketing the EndUp in protest.
-With the assistance of the Queer Victory Labor Fund the venue reached a monetary settlement to end the dispute.
+After employees threatened legal action, the venue reached a monetary settlement to end the dispute; at least one worker donated his settlement funds to the Queer Victory Labor Fund.

 Pointing to Whitmore's management of the club as the cause of its difficulties, a third Hanken brother, Carl, began legal proceedings in Marin County to have Whitmore removed as executor of Helmut Hanken's estate, whereupon a brief interregnum of court-disputed ownership for the club began.
 In April 1996, Marin Superior Court commissioner Mary Grove ended the dispute by terminating Whitmore's executorship, saying he had "mismanaged the estate, wasted the estate's assets (and) wrongfully neglected the estate."
 With a new executor in control, Helmut Hanken's estate immediately sold the club to Carl Hanken.

 Having lost control of the venue, Whitmore confronted Carl Hanken at the latter's Kentfield residence on July 24, 1996.
 After chasing Hanken out of his house at gunpoint, Whitmore shot Hanken in the back.
 Whitmore then fled the scene, and a two-week long manhunt ensued, ending with Whitmore committing suicide amidst police efforts to apprehend him after a standoff in Millbrae.
 Carl Hanken subsequently recovered from his injuries.